PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 ### Google Drive

 Staff files and class records should be kept on Google Drive.
 This includes attendance and progress gradesheets.
+Make sure you share class records such as attendance with Sheri and Lynn, as well as TAs if you want them to be able to access them.
+There is an "Instructor Documents" folder with templates of attendance sheets, progress reports, etc.

 ## Things To Do